Students from EU countries do not need a visa to study in Ireland.

 You will need to bring the following items to the Immigration Office to register for your Irish Residence Permit (IRP):

-• Evidence of financial support (e.g. current bank statement indicating your name or a letter of guarantee from a parent or guardian indicating the availability of sufficient funds to cover you during your period of stay in Ireland or a letter from your sponsor confirming your financial status)
+- Evidence of financial support (e.g. current bank statement indicating your name or a letter of guarantee from a parent or guardian indicating the availabiltiy of sufficient funds to cover you during your period of stay in Ireland or a letter from your sponsor confirming your financial status)

-• A letter from the University of Limerick indicating that you are a registered student and indicating the start date and duration of your programme
+- A letter from the University of Limerick indicating that you are a registered student and indicating the start date and duration of your programme.
+A 'Confirmation of Registration and Attendance' letter is available for you to download from your Student Portal once you have completed module registration, and this letter can be used for this purpose

-• Registration fee of €300 (payment by bank giro or credit card)
+- Registration fee of €300 (payment by bank giro or credit/debit card)

 Your study visa only allows you to enter and leave the country once.
 If you wish to leave for a short period (including travel to Northern Ireland), you must apply for a re-entry visa before you make your travel plans.
 You can apply for your re-entry visa by post.
 Details on the application procedure, fees and application form are available on the INIS website.